 - Blue Lily, Lily Blue by Maggie Stiefvater.
 This is the 3rd book in the Raven Cycle series.
 I have never rooted for a polyamorous ship in my life until this book.
 As I’ve said before, I’m not usually a fan of love triangles, but this series has got me rooting for a love pentacle.

-- visiting the Color Factory with my little cousin (she’s 15; not so little anymore) and taking an absurd number of photos and embracing the absolute vanity of it all with JOY and UNBRIDLED ENTHUSIASM
+- visiting the Color Factory with my little cousin (well, not so little anymore) and taking an absurd number of photos and embracing the absolute vanity of it all with JOY and UNBRIDLED ENTHUSIASM

 the artist at work